thexmanxyz/Sticky-Mobile-Menu-Gantry/README.md

 * Gantry Templating Framework and Theme

 ## Download
 Choose the correct download for your target platform.
-Joomla Plugin System supported for all Gantry themes globally and locally for Helium or Hydrogen.
+The Joomla Plugin System is supported for all Gantry themes globally or locally for the templates Helium and Hydrogen.
 The latest Atom version is **v1.0.5**.
 ___
 **Default Atom:**
 [English](https://github.com/thexmanxyz/Sticky-Mobile-Menu-Gantry/releases/download/v1.0.5/smm.atom.only.EN.v1.0.5.zip) / [Italian](https://github.com/thexmanxyz/Sticky-Mobile-Menu-Gantry/releases/download/v1.0.5/smm.atom.only.IT.v1.0.5.zip) / [German](https://github.com/thexmanxyz/Sticky-Mobile-Menu-Gantry/releases/download/v1.0.5/smm.atom.only.DE.v1.0.5.zip)